-LSD: Object-Centric Latent Diffusion
+LSD: Object-Centric Slot Diffusion

 1Rutgers University, 2KAIST